GoogleChrome/developer.chrome.com/site/en/blog/chromium-chronicle-9/index.md

 ---
-title: "The Chromium Chronicle: ClusterFuzz"
+title: "The Chromium Chronicle #9: ClusterFuzz"
 description: >
   You may find you are asked to fix high-priority security bugs discovered by ClusterFuzz.
 What is it?
 Should you take those bugs seriously?
 How can you